Layr-Labs/eigenlayer-contracts/docs/README.md

 M1 enables very basic restaking: users that stake ETH natively or with a liquid staking token can opt-in to the M1 smart contracts, which currently support two basic operations: deposits and withdrawals.

-M2 adds several features, the most important of which is the basic support needed to create an AVS (*link: ["what is an AVS?"](https://github.com/Layr-Labs/eigenlayer-contracts/blob/master/docs/AVS-Guide.md)*).
-The M2 release includes the first AVS, EigenDA (*link: read more about EigenDA*).
+M2 adds several features, the most important of which is the basic support needed to create an AVS (*link: ["what is an AVS?"](https://github.com/Layr-Labs/eigenlayer-contracts/blob/master/docs/AVS-Guide.md)<!-- TODO -->*).
+The M2 release includes the first AVS, EigenDA (*link: read more about EigenDA (TODO)*).
 The other features of M2 support AVSs and pad out existing features of M1.
 A short list of new features includes:
 * Anyone can register as an operator
 * Operators can begin providing services to an AVS
 * Stakers can delegate their stake to a single operator